FranckPachot/ybdemo/README.md

 ## YugabyteDB

+The docker folder has a docker-compose example file to start a local cluster

 With the YugabyteDB Smart Driver (`YBClusterAwareDataSource`) there is only the need to define one endpoint (or a list to try in order) and other nodes will be discovered dynamically.
 Here is an example:
 ```
 dataSourceClassName=com.yugabyte.ysql.YBClusterAwareDataSource